Table of Contents

 - Validating that color contrast and keyboard navigation meet accessibility standards.

-Static Analysis Testing: a.k.a as Lint, Static analysis involves analyzing code without executing it to identify potential errors and code quality issues.
+Static Analysis Testing: Static analysis, including linting, analyzes code without executing it to identify potential errors and code quality issues.

 Pros